DinosaurTheory Introduction and Summary

 The foundational belief of science is that we exist in a rational reality.
 The assumption that our reality must be rational gives us hope and confidence in our attempts to understand the events and workings of our world, and it is a perspective that has been remarkably successful.

-And yet, nearly every scientist has, at one time or another, come across an observation, anomaly, or outlier that they could not explain.
+Yet nearly every scientist encounters anomalies they cannot explain.
 What should we make of this?
-While science deniers leap on these rare events as opportunities to make the outrageous claim that we should reject all of science, authoritarian scientists can be just as wrong in denying the existence of these paradoxes to maintain their false image of science — and themselves — as being infallible.
-These extremists do not help science advance.
-Instead, science progresses when science-minded people are curious about these puzzling paradoxes, ask questions, and, if possible, investigate the problems and find the solutions.
+While science deniers use such events to reject science entirely, authoritarian scientists can be just as wrong in denying these paradoxes to preserve their image of being infallible.
+Neither extreme advances science.
+Instead, science progresses when science-minded people are curious about these puzzling paradoxes, ask questions, and, when possible, investigate the problems and find solutions.

 DinosaurTheory contends that the immense sizes of dinosaurs, pterosaurs, and flying birds of the Mesozoic era are only paradoxes for paleontologists who refuse to challenge their core assumption: that Earth’s ancient atmospheric and geological conditions were the same as today’s.
 If we challenge this incorrect assumption, then these paradoxes are resolved.

-By considering these paradoxes individually, paleontologists create the impression that each might be solvable with an ad hoc explanation.
-However, when viewed together, these scientific paradoxes form overwhelming evidence that something was fundamentally different about the Mesozoic atmosphere or geology.
-And not only that, when examined collectively, they reveal the solution to these paradoxes.
+By considering these paradoxes individually, paleontologists mislead the public by trying to create the impression that each might be solvable with an ad hoc explanation.
+However, when viewed together, these scientific paradoxes form overwhelming evidence that something was fundamentally different about the Mesozoic era.
+Not only that, when examined collectively, all of these individual sets of evidence point to one simple, elegant, and scientifically sound solution.

-What follows is a list of the major scientific paradoxes involving the Mesozoic era.
+What follows is a list of major scientific paradoxes of the Mesozoic era.
 Think of them as clues.
 Read them carefully.
-Then, with a firm belief in the foundational premise of science — that we exist in a rational reality and so there must be a solution — please enjoy the fun and rewarding experience of applying logic to solve one of the greatest puzzles of our time.
-Let your reasoning and imagination guide you to your success.
+With confidence that reality is rational, enjoy applying logic to solve one of the greatest puzzles of our time.

 Can you solve the puzzle of the gigantic animals of the Mesozoic era?